danyel-ii/cubeless_/contracts/DEPLOYMENT_SEPOLIA.md

 - Resale royalties use ERC-2981 with default 5% BPS, paid to `RoyaltySplitter`.
   - RoyaltySplitter calls a router with half the royalty when configured; otherwise it forwards ETH to owner.
   - If the router call fails, the full amount is forwarded to owner.
-  - If the router call succeeds, any $LESS received is transferred to owner before forwarding remaining ETH.
+  - If the router call succeeds, any $LESS received is split 50% to burn address and 50% to owner before forwarding remaining ETH.

 ## Admin Controls